An operational characterization of the notion of probability by algorithmic randomness and its applications: The independence of an arbitrary number of events/random variables

-Next, we consider the operational characterizations of the notion of the independence of an arbitrary number of events, in terms of ensembles.
-Let $A_1,\dots,A_n$ be events on a finite probability space $P\in\PS(\Omega)$.
+Next, we operationally characterize the notion of the \emph{independence of an arbitrary number of events}, in terms of the notion of the independence of ensembles.
+For that purpose, we first recall the notion of the independence of an arbitrary number of events from the conventional probability theory.
+Let $\Omega$ be an alphabet, and let $P\in\PS(\Omega)$.
+Let $A_1,\dots,A_n$ be arbitrary events on the finite probability space $P$.
 We say that the events $A_1,\dots,A_n$ are \emph{independent on} $P$ if for every $i_1,\dots,i_k$ with $1\le i_1<\dots <i_k\le n$ it holds that

-For any $A\subset\Omega$, we use $\chi_A$ to denote a function $f\colon\Omega\to\{0,1\}$ such that $f(a):=1$ if $a\in A$ and $f(a):=0$ otherwise.
+For any $A\subset\Omega$, we use $\chi_A$ to denote a function $f\colon\Omega\to\{0,1\}$ such that $f(a)=1$ if $a\in A$ and $f(a)=0$ otherwise.
 Note that $\chara{A}{\alpha}=\chi_A(\alpha)$ for every $A\subset\Omega$ and $\alpha\in\Omega^\infty$.
 It is then easy to show the following proposition.